shamimmoeen/chosen/contributing.md

 * Please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.

 You can triage issues which may include reproducing bug reports or asking for vital information, such as version numbers or reproduction instructions.
-If you would like to start triaging issues, one easy way to get started is to [subscribe to chosen on CodeTriage](https://www.codetriage.com/harvesthq/chosen).
+If you would like to start triaging issues, one easy way to get started is to subscribe to chosen on GitHub.

 <a name="bugs"></a>
 ## Bug reports